-So now you, the writer, have multiple offers of representation.
+So now you, the writer, have offers from multiple literary agents.
 The first one feels great.
 The second one starts to feel confusing.
 By the third, you’re queasy.
 Who to choose?
 They all love your book, or should.
 If you get a lukewarm offer, that person is just playing the game, most likely, and can be cut from consideration.
 They all have editorial advice.
 They all have enthusiasm for you and your career.
 Well, what now?

 You are hiring this person.
 Let your needs and your feelings and your understanding of what’s right for you guide your questions.
 Good questions to ask: